-- 1. A cell search will be conducted prior to occupancy. - 2.
-Living unit courtyards will be visually searched for contraband prior to inmate access. - 3.
-Kitchen meal carts will be searched for contraband on arrival and departure to/from the unit - 4.
+- 1. A cell search will be conducted prior to occupancy. - 2. s.15 will be visually searched for contraband prior to inmate access. - 3. s.15 will be searched for contraband on arrival and departure to/from the unit - 4.
 Unless precluded by circumstance, an inmate should be present during a search of their possessions and assigned cell. - 5.
 Searches will be conducted with a minimum of disturbance to inmate possessions and living area. - 6.
 On initial admission to Segregation inmates will be strip searched (see use of segregation). - 7.
 Inmates leaving and returning to Segregation will be frisk searched. - 8.
 Inmate correspondence will be searched for contraband.